-- Tiebreaker #1: The competitor with the highest score in the Measurement criteria will be declared the winner. - Tiebreaker #2: The competitor with the highest score in the Module C (measurement marks) combined will be declared the winner. - Tiebreaker #3: The competitor with the highest score in the Module B (measurement marks) combined will be declared the winner.
+- Tiebreaker #1: The competitor with the highest score in the Measurement criteria will be declared the winner. - Tiebreaker #2: The competitor with the highest score in Module B will be declared the winner. - Tiebreaker #3: The competitor with the highest score in the measurement aspects of Module B be will be declared the winner.